Q – What is the age requirement?

-A: You need to be at 18 years old.
+A: You need to be 18 years old but a few months from turning 18 would also work.
 There is no upper limit as long as you are reasonable fit.

 A: Students of all ages join our programs, from 18 up till 72.
-The average age of our students is between 25 and 35.
+The average ages of our students are between 20 and 35.

 A: An A-certificate equals a third Bachelor in “Fighting with The Poor”.
 You study 1500 hours and it gives 60 credits with ISET / One World University.

-Q: How do you fly to St. Vincent?
+Q – How do I fly to St. Vincent?

-A: Yes, Richmond Vale Academy co-operates with other universities.
-For example students of Environmental Engeneering Programs can do the 1 or 6 months Climate Compliance Conference Program as part of their education, and receive credits from their university.
+A: Yes, Richmond Vale Academy co-operates with several universities.
+For example students of Environmental Engineering can do 1 to 6 months Climate Compliance Conference as part of their education, and receive credits from their university.

 – Nobody who participates in a course can take alcohol, while in the program.